alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 }
 ~~~

-If you consider only the code within the `try` block that code would be direct, clean and short if just the lambda could be defined in a more concise way, as an *expression lambda* like `_1 != 42` — but as of C++17 that would involve use of some 3ʳᵈ party library.
-Anyway this construct and this use of an exception for normal case is probably much less than obvious to most readers.
-So it’s safety bought at the cost of obscurity and verbosity, but it’s an important step on the way to `std::optional`.
+If you consider only the code within the `try` block then this code would be direct, clean and short, albeit needlessly inefficient, if just the lambda could be defined in a more concise way as an *expression lambda* like `_1 != 42` — but as of C++17 that would involve use of some 3ʳᵈ party library.

-As before the O(*n*)-efficient version adds some complication:
+As before the O(*n*)-efficient version adds further complication:

 ~~~cpp
 // Delete all nodes that are not 42, in a way that's O(n) efficient for a large list.